 At the Summer Acting Camp, your child will take 10 different classes every day!
 Students are grouped by age and rotate every 35 minutes to their next class.
 Each of the classes that your child will take daily are outlined below:

-This class is designed to give your child the fundamental building blocks for creating a character using the text and their imagination.
+This class is designed to give students the fundamental building blocks for creating a character using the text and their imagination.
 In teaching the essential elements of acting, a diverse set of performance games are played to reinforce important ideas.
-As they move from basic text analysis to final rehearsals of their scenes, special emphasis is placed on spontaneity and creativity while maintaining focus and attention.
+As they move from text analysis to final rehearsals, emphasis is placed on spontaneity and creativity while maintaining focus and attention.

 In this class, students are introduced to proper vocal technique.
 Through a combination of scales and breathing exercises, the students discover how to correctly support the voice while maintaining pitch, tone and resonance.
 In addition, the fundamentals of music theory and staff notation are taught utilizing ear training and visual aids.
 Careful attention is directed towards encouraging the students to truly listen and blend with one another.

 With this class, students are taught the basic elements of tap dance.
 Using standard musical theatre selections, the students begin with elementary steps that quickly grow into complex routines and patterns.
 Included in the curriculum are a series of tap exercises designed to train the students' internal rhythm and external tempo.
 Advanced students can participate twice a week in the Tap Lab.

 Beginning with "hand-to-hand" combat, this class gives the student a safe and reliable set of combat techniques for use on stage and in front of the camera.
 As the class progresses, more advanced concepts are outlined with older students studying a variety of armed maneuvers involving rapier, cutlass and broadsword.
 Deliberate attention is paid to safety, proper rehearsal methods and adequate preparation.